-- Direct the Auditor-Controller and CEO Risk Management, with support from CHS, LASD, and Medical Examiner, in consultation with County Counsel, to: - a.
-Audit and evaluate the corrective action plans related to in-custody deaths from the past five years (2020-present) and provide any additional recommendations for CHS and LASD to improve and address the increased number of deaths; and - b.
+- Direct Auditor-Controller and Risk Management, with support from CHS,LASD, and Medical Examiner, in consultation with County Counsel, to: - a.
+Audit and evaluate the corrective action plans related to in-custody deaths from the past five years (2020-present) and provide any additional recommendations for CHS and LASD to improve and address the increase of deaths. - b.
 Provide the Board with a separate report back, in writing, in 90 days.